-This proposal will not increase the cost of construction because no additional labor, materials, equipment, appliances or devices are mandated beyond what is currently required by the code nor are
+This proposal will not increase the cost of construction because no additional labor, materials, equipment, appliances or devices are mandated beyond what is currently required by the code nor are the code requirements made more stringent.

-Has a reasonable and substantial connection with the health, safety, and welfare of the general public Will provide guidance on termination location of exhaust.
+Has a reasonable and substantial connection with the health, safety, and welfare of the general public

+Will provide guidance on termination location of exhaust.

+$Strengthens\ or\ improves\ the\ code,\ and\ provides\ equivalent\ or\ better\ products,\ methods,\ or\ systems\ of\ construction$

-- Strengthens or improves the code, and provides equivalent or better products, methods, or systems of construction Will provide guidance on termination location of exhaust. - Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities Does not discriminate against any materials
+Will provide guidance on termination location of exhaust.

+Does not discriminate against materials, products, methods, or systems of construction of demonstrated capabilities

+Does not discriminate against any materials

+Improves code